 Find out more about how you can short Columbia Sportswear Company stock.

-While Columbia Sportswear Company's payout ratio might seem low, this can signify that Columbia Sportswear Company is investing more in its future growth.
+While Columbia Sportswear Company's payout ratio might seem fairly standard, it's worth remembering that Columbia Sportswear Company may be investing much of the rest of its net profits in future growth.

 Columbia Sportswear Company's shares were split on a 2:1 basis on 29 September 2014.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Columbia Sportswear Company shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Columbia Sportswear Company shares which in turn could have impacted Columbia Sportswear Company's share price.